RobertoBochet/iacv-homework/README.md

 ![rectangle on facade 1](./output/rectangle_facade1.png){height=250px}

-Having 4 points in a plane in 3D space and them projections in the image I could define a homography that rectify the facade 1.
+Having 4 points in a plane in 3D space and their projections in the image I could define a homography that rectify the facade 1.

 ![rectified facade 1](./output/rectified_facade1.png){height=250px}